 News and project status

 The draft strategy prepared in 2019: "Strategy for shifting high & heavy transports to the Danube" was reviewed in 2020 in various working groups and further bilateral meetings since 2020.
-A wide range of stakeholders and authorities were represented in the meetings.
-This allowed all stakeholders to present their own views on how best to achieve a shift from road to inland navigation.
-In addition to the Federal Ministry for Climate Protection, ASFINAG and the provincial authorities for the approval of special road transports, the Austrian Federal Economic Chamber (WKÖ) and business representatives were also involved.
+The Federal Ministry for Climate Protection (BMK), the provincial approval authorities for special road transport, ASFINAG, the Austrian Economic Chamber and various decision-makers from the logistics sector were involved in order to jointly define and implement targeted measures.